sawzeeyy/w3av/README.md

 # weav
-Extract URLs, strings, and more from JavaScript code using tree-sitter parsing.
+Extract URLs, strings, and more from JavaScript code using tree-sitter.

 ## Features
 - **URLs Mode** - Extract API endpoints, URLs, and paths with intelligent variable resolution